 When you register for an ISKCON.NET account, we determine your email address, display name and email aliases in accordance with this policy.
-The policy is designed to maximise your utility of the service whilst ensuring a fair and safe environment for everyone.
-You cannot specify your main email address or official display name, but you can request email aliases and you can customise your display name.
+The policy is designed to maximize your utility of the service whilst ensuring a fair and safe environment for everyone.
+You cannot specify your main email address or official display name, but you can request email aliases and you can customize your display name.

 All ISKCON.NET email addresses must end in @iskcon.net.
 There are no other domain names in the ISKCON.NET system.

 Your main email address and display name will always be in the following format: